 It takes two years to complete this degree with courses scheduled across three annual terms of approximately 15 weeks each.
-For first-year students, classes are in session from the first week of September to the last week of June, with the month of July for Practicum III.
-For second-year students, classes are in session from the first week of September to the last week of July.
+Classes are in session from the first week of September to the last week of July.
 There are one- to two-week breaks between each term.
 Classes usually meet two evenings per week and two weekends per month.
 Weekend classes are comprised of a Friday evening and a Saturday morning through afternoon.